-Written assignments submitted late will not be accepted.
-A student who fails to submit by the deadline for a particular assignment will be deemed to have withdrawn from that part of the examination.
-They may register to take a subsequent assignment in the same subject, provided that another module in that subject is scheduled within their period of study, without the need to attend the teaching week for that module.
+A student may withdraw from the assignment distributed at the end of a teaching week they attend.
+They must then register to take the next assignment in the same subject, provided that another module in that subject is scheduled within their period of study, without the need to attend the teaching week for that module.
+Failure to submit that subsequent assignment, except when prevented by illness or other urgent cause and approved by the Proctors, will result in a grade of zero for the assignment.